Fellowship: Frequently Asked Questions

 9. How many hours per week or month do Fellows work?

 This is a part-time commitment.
-You will need to have 20-25 hours per week available from the beginning of May to the end of September.
+Fellows will need to have 20-25 hours per week available from the beginning of May to the end of September.

 For More Information